google/briolette/docs/design/concepts.md

 allow the operator to manage the boundaries of updates.

 In the proof of concept, the tokenmap stores the known history for all tokens.
-To detect double spending, the opetor must operate a service like this.
+To detect double spending, the operator must operate a service like this.
 There is no interdependence between tokens, however, so any such system shards very easily.
 Tokens may be indexed using their unique minting signature (over the token base).
 The history alongside any additional metadata may be stored,